 "Who knows?" he said.
 "I've never really thought about that too much."

 A few days after his debut, Daugherty was told he was being sent back to Little Rock for more minor league seasoning.
 He wasn't surprised, saying he was a prospect so the Tigers "let me get a taste of the big leagues."
 Daugherty split the season with Little Rock, where he struggled with a .185 batting average, a homer and three RBI before moving up to the Toledo Mud Hens in the American Association.
 He fared a bit better there as he raised his average to .271, adding two more homers and 17 RBI to go with it.

 He found himself in the International League for the 1952 season, this time Buffalo where he turned in a .225-6-33 season for the Bisons.
-Daugherty started the 1953 season with Buffalo in the International League before the Chicago Cubs' organization picked up his contract and assigned him to their International League affiliate in Springfield, Illinois.
+Daugherty started the 1953 season with Buffalo in the International League before the Chicago Cubs' organization picked up his contract and assigned him to their International League affiliate in Springfield, Massachusetts.
 His combined numbers in the league were .206-3-40.
 Daugherty also spent some time with the White Sox affiliate in the American Association, the Charleston (West Virginia) Senators, where he hit .257 with a homer and nine RBI.
 After that season Daugherty put away his glove and spikes, opting for a more stable and less nomadic brand of employment after six years of bouncing around the country on a minor league bus.